About NICM HRI

 NICM was established to provide leadership and support for strategically directed research into complementary medicine and translation of evidence into clinical practice and relevant policy to benefit the health of all Australians.

 The establishment of NICM follows the 2003 recommendation by the Expert Committee on Complementary Medicines in the Australian Health System that the government has a social responsibility to fund complementary medicine research given the high community use of complementary medicines and therapies.

-Established with bi-partisan support from the Federal and NSW Governments in 2007, NICM provides leadership and support for strategically directed research into complementary medicine and helps translate evidence into clinical practice and relevant policy to benefit the health of all Australians.
+Established with bi-partisan support from the federal and NSW state governments in 2007, NICM provides leadership and support for strategically directed research into complementary medicine and helps translate evidence into clinical practice and relevant policy to benefit the health of all Australians.

 During its first three years of operation NICM established three Collaborative Centres with additional industry funding, demonstrated the cost effectiveness of a range of complementary medicine interventions in collaboration with Access Economics, funded several integrative healthcare pilot studies and has provided a vital link between researchers, practitioners, industry and government.

 The Collaborative Centres have supported the professional development of 17 HDR (PhD and Masters) students and 21 postdoctoral fellows and research associates.
 NICM has made significant progress in advancing a collaborative approach to complementary medicine research aligned with national health priorities.
 It has also established a reputation as an independent, authoritative voice for the complementary medicine sector.

 From 2012-14 NICM focused on guiding sector reform, including creating better incentives to invest in research and improved integration of evidence-based interventions into mainstream practice.

 The Institute will continue to identify and refine national research priorities, contribute to the development of clinical practice guidelines and work alongside government, consumers, industry and other stakeholders to strengthen relevant policy.

 Support for NICM as an independent national agency for policy development and research leadership in complementary medicine remains strong.